WurthElektronik/FeatherWings/Sensor2CloudConnectivity/README.md

 ## Running this example

-The cloud connectivity example  written to be run on Adafruit Feather M0 express.
-The hardware setup is as simple as stacking up the Sensor FeatherWing and Calypso FeatherWing on top of the M0 Feather and powering up the board.
+The cloud connectivity example is written to be run on Adafruit Feather M0 express.
+The hardware setup is as simple as stacking up the Sensor FeatherWing and Calypso Wi-Fi FeatherWing on top of the M0 Feather and powering up the board.

 1. Clone or download the code.
-2. Open the workspace of interest with the filename `Sensor2CloudConnectivity.code-workspace` in Visual Studio code.
+2. Open the workspace of interest with the filename `Sensor2CloudConnectivity.code-workspace` in Visual Studio Code.
-3. Build and upload the code from the PlatformIO tab as shown in the Figure below
+3. Build and upload the code from the PlatformIO tab as shown in the figure below
-4. After successful upload, click on **Monitor** in PlatformIO extension tab to view the debug logs in the serial terminal.
+4. After successful upload, click on **Monitor** in the PlatformIO extension tab to view the debug logs in the serial terminal.

    ![Running quick start example](../assets/VSCode.png)